fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-7.md

 Add your tests to `MathReceiverTestMain.cpp` so that the tests run when `fprime-util check' is called.

 Here is how to include `testAdd` to `MathReceiverTestMain.cpp`.
-Follow this patttern to inlcude any other unit tests you wrote:
+Follow this pattern to include any other unit tests you wrote:

 ```cpp
 // In: MathReceiverTestMain.cpp